-Chimney breasts and fireplaces

-Repair category:

-Notes: No significant defects evident.
+Chimney breasts and fireplaces Repair category: Notes: No reportable defects were noted within the limitations of the inspection.
+Flues should ideally be swept and tested on an annual basis.
 If disused fireplaces are to be reopened further advice should be sought to ensure that the chimney flue is intact and suitable for use.